Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 Terms:

-- **Shadow host**: The regular DOM node that the shadow DOM is attached to.
+- **Shadow host** The regular DOM node that the shadow DOM is attached to.
-- **Shadow tree**: The DOM tree inside the shadow DOM.
+- **Shadow tree** The DOM tree inside the shadow DOM.
-- **Shadow boundary**: the place where the shadow DOM ends, and the regular DOM begins.
+- **Shadow boundary** the place where the shadow DOM ends, and the regular DOM begins.
 - **Shadow root**: The root node of the shadow tree.

 When you use a tag like audio the browser generates a controller with several buttons and other UI elements.
 These elements are displayed through the shadow DOM.
 Think of the shadow DOM as a subtree of regular DOM that is invisible to the "light" DOM.